 Just about any type of mattress is available as a bed-in-a-box option.
 Although memory foam has an edge due to its shape-retaining qualities, any mattress that can be compressed, rolled, and put inside a box qualifies.

 Memory foam is a material that contours to your body and reverts to its original shape when you get out of bed.
-This mattress type is great for couples, people who wake up with aches and pains, and side sleepers, although memory foam’s tendency to retain your body heat makes it problematic for those who sleep hot.
+This mattress type is great for couples, people who wake up with aches and pains, and side sleepers.
+Although traditional memory foam has a tendency to sleep hot, innovations like gel-infused foam can improve cooling performance.

 At their core, innerspring mattresses use rows of coiled springs surrounded by cushioning foam.
-Innerspring mattresses are good for support and responsiveness, and they provide airflow to hot sleepers.
-They aren’t so great for couples and pain relief.
+Innerspring mattresses are good for support and responsiveness, and they provide airflow for hot sleepers.
+Areas where they tend to fall short include motion transfer and pressure relief.

 Hybrid mattresses combine different materials to utilize the best qualities of each one.
 Memory foam provides motion isolation, innerspring provides responsiveness, and latex provides cooling and pressure relief.
 Hybrids typically use two or even three of these materials.

-- Side sleepers need a softer mattress that can keep their spine in a healthy alignment and provide pressure relief for their hips and shoulders.
-These needs make memory foam and latex mattresses the primary option for side sleepers.
-If you sleep hot or you’re a side sleeper who also tosses and turns, latex is usually your best bet.
+- Side sleepers need a mattress that can keep their spine in a healthy alignment and provide pressure relief for their hips and shoulders.
+These needs make memory foam and latex the primary option for side sleepers, usually at medium or medium-firm (5/10-6/10 on the mattress firmness scale).

-- Back sleepers need a medium-firm to firm mattress that can help with spine alignment.
+- Back sleepers typically need a medium-firm mattress that can help with spine alignment.
 Memory foam, latex, and innerspring mattresses are good choices for back sleepers, thanks to their contouring abilities.